macdonst/enhance-workshop-codemash/docs/module2.md

 ---
 * HTML-First

---

   * Start simple - improve incrementally

-???
+---
 * Make it work (reliably with HTML & CSS) - then make it better (incrementally with a little JS)
 * You can get further with HTML and CSS than you probably think you can
 * Since these frameworks often reimplement what the web already does, people come to expect that HTML is mostly limited to displaying text.

---
+---

 * Progressive Enhancement
-???
   * not Graceful Degradation
 * People are regularly shocked to learn that most modern applications can be built with little to no JS.
 * The JavaScript that is added is usually just to make slight improvements.

 ---
-layout:true

 ## Build: HTML pages

 ---

 ### Get the code for this module: